UmangShandilya/Problem-Solving-and-Computational-Thinking-using-Java/Java Projects/Beginner Projects/LukxtechMotors/LukxtechMotorsReadMe.md

-## Practice Statement - World of Vehicles
+## Program Statement - Lukxtech Motors

 **Lukxtech, a leading vehicle manufacturer, has organized a competition to help select the design of its next generation remote vehicle monitoring system. ​